Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Proposed Method

 \subsection{Problem Formulation}

-We model TTS as a conditional language modeling task, where the speech waveform is quantized into discrete tokens and is then modeled with a language model \cite{wang2023neural,du2024cosyvoice,zhou2024phonetic}.
-However, training language models typically requires a large amount of data to achieve stable performance \cite{kim2024clam,lajszczak2024base}, making it impractical as to emotional speech.
-Speech emotion, as a form of speech expressiveness, can be represented through continuous emotional dimensions that are learnable from expressive speech \cite{lotfian2017building}.
-Our goal is to develop a TTS model that learns from expressive speech data during training and synthesizes speech that conveys intended emotions.
-Similar with that of CosyVoice \cite{du2024cosyvoice}, the overall TTS system includes an autoregressive LM decoder and a flow-matching module.
-The autoregressive LM decoder predicts acoustic tokens from text inputs and prompt speech using emotional dimension (ED) embeddings.
-Subsequently, a flow-matching module predicts the Mel-spectrum from the discrete acoustic tokens.
-Finally, the HiFi-GAN vocoder synthesizes the speech waveform from the Mel-spectrum.
+We formulate TTS as a conditional language modeling task, where the speech waveform is quantized into discrete tokens and is then modeled with a language model \cite{wang2023neural,du2024cosyvoice,zhou2024phonetic}.
+Since training language models typically requires large-scale data to achieve robust performance \cite{kim2024clam,lajszczak2024base}, this is often impractical for emotional TTS, as emotional speech data are scarce and costly to collect.
+To address this, we represent speech emotion as continuous dimensions of expressiveness that can be learned directly from expressive speech data \cite{lotfian2017building}.
+Our goal is to develop a TTS model that learns from such data during training and synthesizes speech that conveys intended emotions.

+Our TTS system adopts an autoregressive language model (LM) decoder, a flow-matching module, and a HiFi-GAN vocoder.
+The LM decoder first generates discrete acoustic tokens from text, which the flow-matching module converts into Mel-spectrograms.
+Finally, HiFi-GAN synthesizes the waveform from the predicted Mel-spectrograms.
+Beyond this baseline design, our model introduces two key enhancements: (1) emotional dimension (ED) embeddings for fine-grained emotion control, and (2) conditioning on a reference speech to improve voice consistency.